 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

-This Moscow Mule has a spicy cranberry kick that makes it a perfect match for winter festivities.
+This Cranberry Moscow Mule recipe has a spicy kick that makes it a perfect cocktail for any holiday gathering.

 Happy holidays, friends!
-It seemed only right that, as part of my 25 DIYs of Christmas series, we could indulge in a cocktail together.
-After all the decor ideas and stuffing my face with cookies and heading out of town to visit family, I’m ready to count down to the new year… and that calls for champagne!
+It seemed only right that, as part of my 25 DIYs of Christmas series, we could indulge in a festive cocktail together.
+After all the decor ideas and stuffing my face with cookies and heading out of town to visit family, I’m ready to celebrate the holiday season and count down to the new year… and that calls for champagne!
+If you’re looking for new holiday cocktail ideas or the perfect party drink, this will be a great addition to the ones you try!

-Originally, I’d planned on sharing this sparkling mule as a way to cap off all of the other DIYs I’ve been posting this month.
-It was supposed to be the very last post of my series (it seems fitting to celebrate with a cocktail, right?).
+Originally, I’d planned on sharing this cranberry cocktail as a way to cap off all of the other DIYs I’ve been posting this month.
+It was supposed to be the very last post of my series (it seems fitting to celebrate all this holiday spirit with a cocktail, right?
+Ba-dum-tss).
 Buuuut… you know me.
 I kind of go at my own pace (which is framing things optimistically vs. “I’m chronically late” 😉).
 The original order of posts had all my DIYs done before Christmas, but when we went out of town to visit K’s parents last week for the holidays, we had no internet.
 I didn’t plan well enough for that, so it resulted in no posts!
 (Remember how K’s parents moved from south Georgia, where Ruby was parked originally, up to Tennessee?
 They built a cute little tiny house in a wooded area, and that’s where we spent most of our time.)

 So, now that I’m home again, I’m back to editing my other Christmas-related posts to try to get them up before we ring in 2020.
-Since this easy cocktail recipe is ready to share, I’m changing up the order.
-Consider it a classic Moscow mule, but with a tangy holiday twist of champagne and a cranberry garnish.
+Since this yummy cocktail recipe is ready to share, I’m changing up the order.
+Consider it a classic cocktail, but with a tangy festive twist of fresh herbs, champagne, and cranberries.
 Maybe if you drink this while reading my other posts coming up, they’ll be funnier. 🙃

-The classic Moscow Mule is one of my favorite drinks, but I especially love that they can be so easily customized with seasonal flavors, like this Grapefruit Moscow Mule.
-This version merely adds some extra bubbly and cranberries to feel a little more festive.
-There’s a tiny hint of mint in it because you mix the mint against the ice before pouring (it’s not really a “muddling” which you would do before adding ice, but more of a rough mix to release just a hint of flavor when the leaves start to break down a bit).
+The traditional Moscow Mule is a favorite cocktail of mine.
+I especially love that they can be so easily customized with seasonal flavors (like this Grapefruit Moscow Mule).
+The holidays are the perfect time of year to make a “yule mule” — a Christmas version made by adding extra bubbly and cranberry juice or syrup.
+There’s a tiny hint of mint in this recipe because you mix the mint against the ice before pouring (it’s not really a “muddling” which you would do before adding ice, but more of a rough mix to release just a hint of flavor when the leaves start to break down a bit).

 On the day of photographing this recipe, I had my Mom come over.
-Since she’s now retired, it was kind of fun to throw out a quick message like “hey Mom, I’m mixing up a cocktail for the blog on Tuesday, so if you want to do some ‘taste testing’ with me, see you around noon.”
+Since she’s now retired, it was kind of fun to throw out a quick message like “hey Mom, I’m mixing up some holiday drinks for the blog on Tuesday, so if you want to do some ‘taste testing’ with me, see you around noon.”

-I had her step in as a hand model when I needed an extra hands to try to film us mixing them up.
-We had a few outtakes — one of which I kept at the very beginning of the video (Mom somehow interpreted “place the ice in the glass” as “throw the ice”… which, in fairness, makes the video more entertaining 😂).
-She was also gentler with the mint and ice on-camera than I was when mixing (so if you’re rougher with your mint and want more mint, go for it).
+I had her step in as a hand model when I needed an extra hands to film the recipe.
+We had a few outtakes — one of which I kept at the very beginning of the video.
+Mom somehow interpreted “place the ice in the glass” as “throw the ice” — which, in fairness, makes the video more entertaining 😂.
+She was also gentler with the mint and ice on-camera than I was when mixing.
+So if you’re rougher with your mint and want more mint, go for it.

 Sparkling Cranberry Mule

-This bubbly Moscow mule has a hint of cranberry, spice, and mint, making it an excellent option for festive winter gatherings.
+This bubbly holiday mule has a hint of cranberry, spice, and mint, making it an excellent option for holiday parties and other festive winter gatherings.

 - Prep Time: 5 minutes